JanHerca/urantiapedia/input/wikijs/help/content.md

 (5) A 3D model only can be removed if there is no other page that links to it.
 The page of the 3D model, the page that allows to update the 3D model, must allow to know the list of pages that uses the 3D model.
 3D models only could be upload in certain format (preferably glTF) and max sizes.

----

 ## Help pages

 These are pages with content about *Urantiapedia* itself, like user manuals, recommendations, policy documents, progress status and the like.
 These pages have this URL pattern: `https://urantiapedia.org/[lan]/help/[title]`

----

 ## Books

-Inside books not only *The Urantia Book* is included in all its translations but also the Bible and any public-domain book that is assumed to be a source used by revelators or with content that can explain topics of *The Urantia Book*.
+This includes not only *The Urantia Book* in all its translations but also the Bible and any public-domain book that is assumed to be a source used by revelators or with content that can explain topics of *The Urantia Book*.
 Also can be included books that are derivative works from *The Urantia Book* whose authors want to offer with an open license.
 All this could comprise a kind of *urantian library*, something like Wikisource but everything related with Urantia Book.

 ### The Urantia Book